Choosing bread for babies is an exciting time because it means your baby is ready for new textures.

 It can also be prepared with other common allergens such as milk, egg, soy, nuts and sesame.

-With the rise in popularity of gluten-free diets and awareness of an autoimmune condition called coeliac disease, a variety of gluten-free grains are now combined together to make gluten-free bread.
+With the rise in popularity of gluten-free diets and awareness of an autoimmune condition called coeliac disease, a variety of gluten-free grains are now combined to make gluten-free bread.

 This includes bread for babies.
 Just be aware that there aren’t any special loaves of bread made specifically for babies.